a7lilion3/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0x00-shell_basics

-0. Where am I?
+00. Where am I?
-1. What's in there?
+01. What's in there?
-2. There is no place like home
+02. There is no place like home
-3. The long format
+03. The long format
-4. Hidden files
+04. Hidden files
-5. I love numbers
+05. I love numbers
-6. Welcome
+06. Welcome
-7. Betty in my first directory
+07. Betty in my first directory
-8. Bye bye Betty
+08. Bye bye Betty
-9. Bye bye My first directory
+09. Bye bye My first directory
+10. Back to the future